Dority History, Family Crest & Coats of Arms

 Early History of the Dority family

-Another 173 words (12 lines of text) covering the years 1783, 1587, 1608 and 1608 are included under the topic Early Dority History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dority research.
+Another 61 words (4 lines of text) covering the years 1783, 1587, 1608, 1608, 1677 and 1755 are included under the topic Early Dority History in all our PDF Extended History products and printed products wherever possible.

 Dority Spelling Variations

 A name was often recorded during the Middle Ages under several different spelling variations during the life of its bearer because literacy was rare there was no real push to clearly define any of the languages found in the British Isles at that time.
 Variations found of the name Dority include Dockeray, Dockerty, Dockharty, Dogherty, Dougharty, Dougherty, Doherty, Doherety, Dohertey, Docherty, Docharty, MacDevitt and many more.

 Early Notables of the Dority family (pre 1700)